comprobo25/comprobo25.github.io/assignments/computer_vision_project.md

 ---

-title: "Computer Vision Project"
+title: "Machine Vision Project"
 toc_sticky: true
 toc_h_max: 3
 ---

 ## Abstract

 So far, you have successfully programmed robots using reactive control strategies and taken a deep dive into the robot localization problem.
-Next, you will be learning about computer vision and the role it plays in robotics.
+Next, you will be learning about machine vision and the role it plays in robotics.
 In contrast to previous project, this time you will have a great deal of freedom to shape your project towards your interests and learning goals.

 ## Learning Objectives
 * Self-directed learning of a new robotics algorithm.
 * Implementing a robotics system with minimal scaffolding.

 ## Teaming
 For this project, you can work with one other student.
-If you want to have a team of three, please talk to me beforehand.
+If you want to have a team of three, please talk to the instructors beforehand.

 Please fill out <a href="https://docs.google.com/spreadsheets/d/1X5wElqAaHjzyouaRNKqrfrEibs92soRFYjgK3SHoywU/edit?usp=sharing">this Google Sheet</a> when you have a project team and Github repo.

 ## Project Topic

-Your project should be about computer vision and its intersection with robotics.
+Your project should be about machine vision and its intersection with robotics.
 You will carry out that project either using a robot simulator, a computer vision dataset, the Neato, or some combination.

 In your project proposal you will be coming up with an implementation plan.
 That is, if you are using a particular algorithm to solve a problem, which parts of the algorithm will you implement, and which will you use pre-built implementations for?
-Be strategic in these decisions to balance learning about algorithms with system building (e.g., programming the simualted Neatos (or another robot) to do something interesting).
-You have substantial lattitude in shaping your project to focus on the parts you really want to learn (e.g., system design versus basic understanding of algorithms).
-That said, we expect that you will do some exploration of algorithms as part of this project (which could could include implementation or perhaps subsantial learning about an algorithm or class of algorithms).
+Be strategic in these decisions to balance learning about algorithms with system building (e.g., programming the simulated Neatos (or another robot) to do something interesting).
+You have substantial latitude in shaping your project to focus on the parts you really want to learn (e.g., system design versus basic understanding of algorithms).
+That said, we expect that you will do some exploration of algorithms as part of this project (which could include implementation or perhaps substantial learning about an algorithm or class of algorithms).

-Potential Algorithm Topics
+### Potential Algorithm Topics

-* Object tracking
+* Object tracking or detection
+* Image de-noising or correction; in-painting
-* Image segmentation
+* Image segmentation; semantic labeling
-* Object detection
 * Text recognition
+* Gesture recognition
-* Fiducial tracking
+* Fiducial tracking and navigation
-* Visual odometry
+* Visual odometry or SLAM
 * Structure from motion
+* Neural rendering (radiance fields; Gaussian splats)
+* Vision-Lidar or Vision-Inertial sensor fusion

 (Note: there are some resources for these topics later in the document)

-## Robot Platform
+## Robot Platform and Data Pipelines

 * One option is to continue to work with the Neato.
 In class, you'll see the Neato camera setup and go through a simple demo of how to use the images to control a robot.
 * You may want to use an external dataset for your project.
 Here are some possible starting points.
-    * <a-no-proxy href="https://www.visualdata.io/discovery">Visual Data</a-no-proxy> has a nice collection of computer vision datasets and projects.
+    * <a-no-proxy href="https://www.visualdata.io/discovery">Visual Data</a-no-proxy> and [Papers with Code](https://paperswithcode.com/datasets?mod=images) has a nice collection of computer vision datasets and projects.
-    * If you want a huge (but very cool) dataset for self-driving vehicles, consider usign Waymo's <a-no-proxy href="https://waymo.com/open/">Open Dataset</a-no-proxy>
+    * If you want a huge (but very cool) dataset for self-driving vehicles, consider using Waymo's <a-no-proxy href="https://waymo.com/open/">Open Dataset</a-no-proxy>
     * If you're interested in machine learning for robot control, you might consider building off some of <a-no-proxy href="https://github.com/comprobo18/robot_learning/network/members">the datasets (and code) from the 2018 Robot Learning project</a-no-proxy> You also might want to check out <a-no-proxy href="https://docs.google.com/presentation/d/1ZZBZotRITt42OIpwC-jiFYWu-h27rZ1PzhctPyRYgng/edit">the Google Slides presentation summarizing their results</a-no-proxy>.
+    * Pick any open dataset of imagery in a domain of interest to you (e.g., for ocean biology [FathomNet](https://fathomnet.org/fathomnet/#/) is a nice option; for city landscapes [Cityscapes](https://paperswithcode.com/dataset/cityscapes) could be good; for food check out [Food-101](https://paperswithcode.com/dataset/food-101)...and so on!)
-    * A lof these datasets are big and fancy, but don't be afraid to start with smaller, more classic datasets.
+    * A lot these datasets are big and fancy, but don't be afraid to start with smaller, more classic datasets.
 That's a great way to learn without having to deal with the greater complexity that comes with some of this data.

 ## Deliverables

 There are four deliverables for this project.

-### Project Proposal (due 10/17)
+### Project Proposal (due 10/22)

 At a minimum, please include the answers to the following questions.
 You should include enough detail for us to be able to give you useful feedback.
+[Submit your proposal on canvas](https://canvas.olin.edu/courses/822/assignments/13674).

 * Who is on your team?
 * What is the main idea of your project?